 Bengaluru: Cops launch manhunt to trace suspicious Metro visitor who refused security check

-Bengaluru, May 08: The Bengaluru police are on a manhunt for a man, wearing a long 'Kandoor', 'thawb' or 'dishdasha' (the long flowing garment worn in Arab countries) carrying a bag with him who refused to be frisked at the Majestic Metro Station for the regular security check on Monday evening and also offered money to a housekeeping staff at the metro station for a 'job'.
+Bengaluru, May 08: The Bengaluru police are on a manhunt for a man, wearing a long 'Kandoor' or 'thawb' or 'dishdasha' (the long flowing garment worn in Arab countries) carrying a bag with him who refused to be frisked at the Majestic Metro Station for the regular security check on Monday evening and also offered money to a housekeeping staff at the metro station for a 'job'.

 In a scary incident that occurred at around 7.30 pm on Monday, May 6, at the Kempegowda (Majestic) Metro station in the city, a man in his forties was found to possess a suspicious object in his waist during the metal detector test.
 When the security personnel questioned him on the object, he escaped from the station.